mizutanilab/RecView/README.md

 A test dataset in TIFF format is also provided in the binary folder.

 <UL>
   <LI>v5.1.1 (released 18 Sep 2016).
-Reconstruction kernels were updated by using x86/x64 assembly codes.
-The performance of the x86 kernel seems to be accelerated by a factor of two or higher, but it's still under analysis.
+Reconstruction kernels for x86/x64 processors were updated using assembly code.
+The x86 kernel is accelerated by a factor of 2-3 with vectorized instructions.
   <LI>v5.1.0 (released 12 Sep 2016).
 OpenCL routines for ATI processors were updated.
 Performances are:
     <UL>
     <LI>Tau (Quadro K5000, 1536 cores, 706 MHz) = 0.23 nsec (1.75 sec for a 2048x2048 tomogram from 1800 projections),